QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg2.is_locked()
 False

-It is also possible to unlock from another instrument proxy by providing the context name as well.
-See the example below, how to get from another context the instrument proxy.
-In a new terminal window, start up Python and do the following:
+It is also possible to get an instrument proxy from another context by providing that context's name as well as the instrument name.
+We can then use that proxy to lock the instrument from a different context.
+To show this in action, start up Python in a new terminal window and do the following:

 >>> import qmi
 >>> qmi.start("client")